Role

 Orlando Weekly

-This concept aligns perfectly with Disney’s long-term strategy.
-With the company investment to expand the park experience, there is a clear opportunity to invest in infrastructure updates, such as DreamLine lanes, charging docks, and themed integration points.
+With the company investment to expand the park experience, there is an opportunity to invest in infrastructure updates, such as DreamLine lanes, charging docks, and themed integration points.

 Dedicated Lanes